 Records and documents sent to the wrong address significantly increase the risk of identity theft.
 Confidential information can fall into the wrong hands, documents containing personal data may be improperly discarded and found by identity thieves, etc. Arrange a change of address with the USPS before moving.
 About 7-10 business days after you submit the form, your mail will begin to arrive at your new apartment or house.
-You can take another step by notifying all your financial institutions, utilities, insurance companies, and schools of the address change.
+You can take another step by notifying all your financial institutions, utilities, valuation coverage companies, and schools of the address change.

 2. Find a reliable moving company to protect your personal information

 You need to find movers you can trust.
 Licensed and insured moving experts in Seattle with rich experience and an excellent track record.
 Ask family and friends for recommendations and read online reviews.
 You can also check the ranking of a moving company at the Better Business Bureau.
 You should look for a company that is registered with the Federal Motor Carrier Safety Administration (FMCSA) and has a U.S. Department of Transportation number.
 You can ask the company to provide this information.